solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 future use.
 Again, the bytes for future use here help us avoid complexity in the future.
 Reallocating accounts works best when you're adding fields at the end of an account rather than in the middle.
-If you anticipate adding fields in the middle of existing date, it might make sense to add some "future use" bytes up front.
+If you anticipate adding fields in the middle of an existing data, it might make sense to add some "future use" bytes up front.

 ```rust filename="game.rs"
 // ----------- GAME CONFIG ----------